Do Go On - 207 - The Golden State Killer

 It's kind of hard to carry a TV with you on a bike.

-Also makes me wonder, is the earning a decent living during the day maybe?
+Also makes me wonder, is he earning a decent living during the day maybe?

-and city, you've got to, I mean, he's, yeah, planning and plotting and spending all night killing
+He's got to, I mean, he's, yeah, planning and plotting and spending all night killing people.

 No, it's just like it kind of unbelievable.

-No, I'll say kind of unbelievable for someone if they are working full time.
+No, I was going to say kind of unbelievable for someone if they are working full-time.

 He's kind of made murdering a full-time job, which is so weird.

-Yeah, I guess it's kind of like how we worked full time and did podcasting on the side for
+Yeah, I guess it's kind of like how we worked full-time and did podcasting on the side for a bit.

-And then after a while podcasting was enough to kind of you know support us.
-Maybe it's like that.
-I still wait full time
+And then after a while, podcasting was enough to kind of, you know, supporter.

-Or if you have any odd jobs in it?
+Or if you have any odd jobs, you need to.

 Yeah, any work done.

-If you're like a casting agent and you need someone to be a busy mum, I'm your girl.
+If you're like a casting agent and you need someone to be a busy mum, I'm your gal.

 Yeah, okay, we could be a little fan.